Rebeca-RaGe/rainbow-css/README.md

-# Different type of rainbows
+# Different types of rainbows

 I make three designs of rainbows with CSS using SASS.
 The last one has an animation